Sarah Baartman District Municipality

-The municipality is a multi-ethnic administration, formed by the ANC government through the merging of the predominantly Afrikaans-speaking western part of the Eastern Cape, together with Xhosa areas near the Fish river, and the English district of Albany (with its own distinctive local culture, dating back to the 1820 settlers).
+The municipality is a multi-ethnic administration, formed through the merging of the predominantly Afrikaans-speaking western part of the Eastern Cape, together with Xhosa areas near the Fish River, and the English district of Albany (with its own distinctive local culture, dating back to the 1820 settlers).

 The name Cacadu is regarded by the Xhosa as covering the entire area of the district municipality, but in fact it is taken from a river that runs entirely in Gqeberha.
 Cacadu, meaning "bulrush water", is the Xhosa form of the Khoekhoe name of the river.
-The Dutch name is a translation: Papenkuils (in modern Afrikaans a bulrush is called a papkuil).
+The Dutch name is a translation: Papenkuils (in Afrikaans a bulrush is called a papkuil).
 The river rises in the Parsons Vlei and runs to the sea close to the Gqeberha industrial suburb of Deal Party.

-In 2015, Cacadu District was renamed for Saartjie "Sarah" Baartman (1789–1815), a Khoikhoi woman who was taken to London to perform at freak shows and after her death her remains were exhibited until 1974.
+In 2015, the municipality was renamed for Saartjie "Sarah" Baartman (1789–1815), a Khoikhoi woman who was taken to London to perform at freak shows and after her death her remains were exhibited until 1974.
 The renaming is part of an effort to redress marginalisation of the Khoikhoi people.

 Government

-The Executive Mayor of Sarah Baartman District Municipality is Khunjuzwa Eunice Kekana, and the Municipal Manager is Ted Pillay.
+The Executive Mayor of Sarah Baartman District Municipality is Deon De Vos, and the Municipal Manager is Unathi Daniels.